Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 An official map gives landowners and local governments the ability to plan their futures and develop their lands in ways that avoid the future highway improvements.
 Developers can be confident that expensive new investments will not be negatively impacted by the new freeway or highway.
 Local zoning can be altered such that the lands are preserved for future highway use.
 Ultimately, mapping greatly increases the likelihood that the land needed for the future improvement will remain available and at a reasonable cost, saving taxpayers money and avoiding the need to move the proposed roadway somewhere else that is less desirable.

 The accuracy varies depending upon circumstances.
 The accuracy of the US 18/151 official map will be the same as required for final highway plans.
 This will include the accurate location of all property boundaries and identification of current landowners.

 If your property falls within the area shown on the WisDOT official map, you will:

-Receive a formal letter form WisDOT informing you of this.
+- Receive a formal letter form WisDOT informing you of this.

 - Have the official map notification recorded on your property.

 The only requirement from that point on is that you must notify WisDOT 60 days in advance of any construction on the portion of your property that is within mapped limits.
 This is defined as erecting or moving in a new structure, or in some way altering an existing one.
 Upon receipt of that notification from the landowner, WisDOT will make a determination to either purchase the property at fair market value or allow the proposed private alteration to occur.
 If the property is acquired a later date, the owner will receive full compensation for the alteration.